 Ex-Pirates Co-Owner Johnson Dies

-By the time Johnson sold his share to the Galbreath family in 1984, Johnson’s Pirates had won World Series titles in 1960, 1971 and 1979.
+By the time he sold his share to the Galbreath family in 1984, Johnson’s Pirates had won World Series championships in 1960, 1971 and 1979.

 Johnson graduated magna cum laude from Harvard Law School in 1937.
 After World War II, Johnson returned to Pittsburgh to practice law with Reed, Smith, Shaw & McClay.

-But in 1946, he joined six other lawyers to form Kirkpatrick, Pomeroy, Lockhart & Johnson, now known as Kirkpatrick & Lockhart.
+In 1946, he joined six other lawyers to create Kirkpatrick, Pomeroy, Lockhart & Johnson, now known as Kirkpatrick & Lockhart.

-Through the law firm, Johnson came to serve as chairman, president, vice president, secretary, treasurer or director of more than 50 corporations, notably Cyclops Corp. and Rockwell International.
+Through the law firm, Johnson came to serve as an officer of more than 50 corporations, notably Cyclops Corp. and Rockwell International.